 How is aphasia treated?

-Specific treatment for aphasia will be determined by your health care provider based on:
+Specific treatment for aphasia will be discussed with you by your healthcare provider based on:

 - Your age, overall health, and medical history